loybaldo/filebliz/README.md

 To get started with Fileblizz, follow these steps:

-1. Download the code from https://github.com/loybaldo/fileblizz.
+1. Download the code from https://github.com/loybaldo/fileblizz or use [Github Desktop](https://desktop.github.com/) to clone this repository.

 2. Open the project in VS Code.